Try to imagine how intimidating coming to a new country would be.

 When embracing these newcomers, and helping them out, we must remember that basic necessities are not uniform.

 The assortment is important in allowing them to remain an individual.

 - Make sure you have an assortment of the same items!
-If you order the same coloured coat and pants for everyone you are basically putting them in a uniform.
+If you order the same colored coat and pants for everyone you are basically putting them in a uniform.
 Newcomers and refugees are already going to feel out of place and more than anything will want to fit in with their new surroundings.
-Offering a variety of colours allows people to hold on to individuality and blend in.
+Offering a variety of colors allows people to hold on to their individuality and blend in.

 - Let them choose!
-Although they are in need of basic items like clothing, an assortment offers choice.
-Everyone has preferences, and their own sense of style, so by allowing them to choose what they would like to wear shows support and gives them confidence.
+Although they are in need of basic items like clothing, an assortment offers choices.
+Everyone has preferences and their own sense of style, so by allowing them to choose what they would like to wear shows support and gives them confidence.

 - People want to fit in!
 Not everything has to be donated.
 We have a wonderful selection of clothing for all seasons.
 Although donated items are wonderful try to remember that receiving something brand new will make these newcomers feel incredibly special.